Adamm00/IPSet_ASUS/README.md

 - Domain rules expand to show their retained resolved IPv4 addresses and whether the result is current or cached.
 Up to 64 addresses are displayed per rule, with copying and an explicit limit when more are retained.
 Opening these details performs no DNS lookup; Refresh Dynamic Rules updates the cached results.
 - IP Details lists matching rule owners, identifies permanent and temporary rules, and shows temporary expiry in local 12-hour time.
 CLI IP searches show remaining lifetime.
 These details use the saved rule snapshot; they do not reconstruct the policy at the time of an older packet event.
 - Add Entries stages IPv4/CIDR entries with the comment currently entered.
 Staged tags show their saved comments; Apply Rules submits the complete batch together.
 Changing the comment field does not change previously staged entries.
 Re-adding a staged address updates its comment.
-- Permanent or preset temporary IPv4/CIDR bans, remaining lifetime, stable rule removal, and a dedicated Temporary filter.
+- Permanent or preset temporary IPv4/CIDR and ASN bans, remaining lifetime, stable rule removal, and a dedicated Temporary filter.
 - Activity History shows the latest 200 valid journal entries, ten per page, with category, result and text filters.
 Export CSV downloads all matching entries within that window, not just the visible page.
 Older retained entries remain in `events.log`.
 Country changes identify the countries added or removed, while source refreshes are recorded only when validated content changes.
 - Create Backup under Updates runs the same archive operation as `firewall debug backup`.
 Select a dated restore point to see its local creation time and size.
 Download Backup saves that point through an authenticated WebUI route.
 Restore Backup requires confirmation and restores the selected archive using the same validation and rollback as the CLI.
 Settings, rules, source caches and block history are replaced; current activity history is retained.
 Traffic may be interrupted briefly while rules are rebuilt.
 Backups that disable the WebUI must be restored through SSH.
 Only the latest three points are retained; download older points before creating more backups if you want to keep them.
 Archives contain private network data; keep downloaded copies somewhere safe.
 - IoT isolation with detected client, hostname, IPv4, MAC, online state, device list, port and protocol controls.
 - Copyable MAC addresses in blocked-device details when neighbour data is available.

 Empty or disabled data sections are collapsed or omitted where appropriate.
 Retained Block History remains accessible with packet logging disabled.
 Charts are generated from collected events, while blacklist totals and packet counters are captured during statistics generation.
 The page does not query the live firewall for every chart or download the complete history database.

+Block Activity shows the past 24 hours at the last statistics refresh, grouped by local clock hour with labels such as 1am, 2am and 3am.
+The first and current hours include only events inside that rolling window, so a refresh between hours shows 25 buckets with partial totals at each end.
+Chart hits count retained logged events and survive restarts while that history remains available.
+The inbound/outbound headline counters count packets since their firewall rules were installed; they reset when those rules are rebuilt or the router reboots.
+They are not lifetime totals and can differ from logged-event counts when logging is disabled or rate-limited.
+Log storage accepts 10–200MB.

 Temporary-rule controls are disabled until the router clock is synchronized.
 Expired rows are hidden immediately, while counters and settings refresh without rebuilding chart statistics.